Monte-Carlo Simulation: Blackjack

 The Blackjack Class

 public Blackjack()should set up and reset the game (call reset(), below).
+Make sure to tell the reset function to create a new deck.

 public void deal()should deal out two cards to both players.